Preparing the way

 Listen here soon

 • Matthew 28:1-15 · It’s Easter Sunday!
 Jesus has risen, just as he said he would.
 What great news we have to share now!
 Jesus is alive and reigns as King over all of creation.
-This is the King that we have been preparing the way for - one who was able to defeat death once and for all and make a way for us to come into relationship with God the Father.
+This is the King that we have been preparing the way for—one who was able to defeat death once and for all and prepare a way for us to come into relationship with God the Father.

 Watch here soon